-In addition to the material weakness relating to the restatement, we have in the past discovered, and may in the future discover, other areas of our internal controls that need improvement.
+We have in the past discovered, and may in the future discover, areas of our internal controls that need improvement.
 We continue to work to improve our internal controls.
 We cannot be certain that these measures will ensure that we implement and maintain adequate controls over our financial processes and reporting in the future.
 Any failure to maintain effective controls or to timely implement any necessary improvement of our internal and disclosure controls could, among other things, result in losses from fraud or error, harm our reputation, or cause investors to lose confidence in the reported financial information, all of which could have a material adverse effect on our results of operation and financial condition.